Steering and handling diagnostic guide

 • !The car pulls hard under braking.

-• !You feel steering wheel vibration or wobble.
+• !You feel steering wheel vibration, wobble or looseness.

 • !There are knocking, grinding or scraping noises.

-• !A tyre looks damaged, bulged or very low.
+• !A tyre looks damaged, bulged, cracked or very low.

 • !One wheel feels unusually hot after driving.